adventurebrew/magos/README.md

 8. **Exit**:
    When you're done, select "Exit" or press `Ctrl+D` to close the tool.

-Interactive mode automatically saves your settings in a `magos.toml` file in the selected directory.
+**Wizard Mode** automatically saves your settings in a `magos.toml` file in the selected directory.
 These settings are restored when you select the same directory again.

-### Non-Interactive Mode
+### Command-Line (Spell) Mode

-Non-interactive mode is designed for advanced users who prefer working with command-line tools or need to automate tasks.
+**Command-Line (Spell) Mode** is designed for advanced users who prefer working with command-line tools or need to automate tasks.
 It allows you to specify actions and options directly via command-line arguments, providing flexibility for various use cases.

 #### Default Behavior
-By default, running `magos PATH/TO/GAME` launches the tool in **interactive mode**.
-To run it in non-interactive mode, use the `-n` flag:
+By default, running `magos PATH/TO/GAME` launches the tool in **Wizard Mode**.
+To run it in **Spell Mode**, use the `-n` flag:
 ```sh
 magos PATH/TO/GAME -n
 ```